-The bullmastiff is large-boned and muscular working dog.
-Its origins as cross between the mastiff and the bulldog are apparent in its appearance.
+The Bullmastiff is a large-boned and muscular working dog from England with a short coat.
+Its origins as a cross between the Mastiff and the bulldog are apparent in its appearance.
 In personality, this breed is smart, alert, and loyal.
-Though the bullmastiff has a natural protective instinct, the breed is typically quite gentle around children and others who pose no threat.
+Though the Bullmastiff has a natural protective instinct, the breed is typically quite gentle around children and others who pose no threat.

 Characteristics of the Bullmastiff

 Despite their seemingly imposing appearance, Bullmastiffs are a calm, cool, and collected breed.
 They crave human companionship and will be fiercely loyal to their owners and family, preferring to be by their side at all times.
 They thrive with formal training and are often regarded as docile and sweet.

 |Tendency to Bark||Medium|